Rowno/sanitise-object/README.md

 #### sanitiseObject(input, [keywords])

-Returns the `input` object with matching properties removed.
+Returns a clone of the `input` object with matching properties removed.

 ##### input